What school leaver training programmes are there in public service?

 If you’re interested in securing an entry-level Civil Service job, you can apply via the Civil Service jobs website.
 You may then be able to gain training, work towards qualifications and develop your career within the Civil Service.

 Civil Service fast track apprenticeship scheme: you’ll work towards a level 4 qualification, which is the next stage after A levels or equivalent.
-You can choose from five options: business administration, commercial, cyber security, digital and technology, and finance.
+You can choose from five options: business, commercial, digital and technology, project delivery, and finance.
 After you’ve finished your programme you can apply to the Civil Service’s internal Fast Stream or for departmental talent programmes.
-You need five GCSEs at grade A to C, including English and maths.
-Applicants to the digital and technology and cyber security schemes will also need two A levels in a STEM subject (science, technology, engineering or maths).
+You need five GCSEs at grade A to C, including English language and maths.
+Applicants to the digital and technology scheme will also need two A levels at grade C or above in a STEM subject (science, technology, engineering or maths) and applicants to the project delivery scheme need two A levels at grade D or above.

-Other apprenticeship schemes with national organisations in the public sector include the National Audit Office apprenticeship scheme, which leads to qualification as a chartered accountant but does not include a degree.
+Other apprenticeship schemes with national organisations in the public sector include the National Audit Office school leaver programme, which leads to qualification as a chartered accountant but does not include a degree.
 The Met Office IT trainee scheme is open to non-graduates who have a genuine enthusiasm for technology and want to build a career in IT.
 It includes placements in areas such as programming, infrastructure, web design, software testing and IT security.

 Training schemes for school leavers in local government